 We cannot leave the quarantine place, unless there is a pressing need to do so – such as obtaining food if there are no food or groceries delivery around your place, or buying medicine, or other medical reasons.
 We’re a good, law abiding citizen, so of course we did not go out.

-As we were coming from Singapore, we quarantined for 14 days at our place of residence.
+Coming from Singapore, we were quarantined for 14 days at our place of residence.
 I thought it’s such a LONG time to be spent in one place… but having actually gone through it, it actually went by quite fast!
 I have to add that we were quite lucky that our place of residence is a house with balcony, otherwise I really don’t know how we would survive quarantine.

 Shortening the quarantine to 3 days if you are fully vaccinated and boosted